Nandini2233/YipitData_Netflix_Project/README.md

 *Yipit Data Assessment Project – Data Cleaning, Analysis, and Visualization*

 ## Description
-This project replicates a **Yipit Data Data Support Specialist** assessment, analyzing Netflix Top 10 English films and reviewing a subscriber trends chart.
+This project replicates a **Yipit Data Support Specialist** assessment, analyzing Netflix Top 10 English films and reviewing a subscriber trends chart.

 **Part 1** uses **web-scraped Netflix viewership data** combined with **IMDb ratings** to:
 - Identify the film with the most Top 10 appearances and its average weekly hours viewed.